ConlanMcNamee/yummly_example/README.md

 import 'rxjs/add/operator/switchMap';
 import 'rxjs/add/operator/toPromise';
 ```
-This code makes it easier on you when interacting with an API in angular 2
+This code makes it easier on you when interacting with an API in angular2

 2. Open app/app.module.ts and either add the additional code or paste this code in place of the current code.
 ```